 - Blurred or diminished vision — vision loss can occur for numerous reasons, but many people suffer progressive vision loss over time naturally and need some form of vision correction to be able to see clearly.
 If they are not satisfied with glasses or contacts, they may elect to undergo LASIK or PRK surgery, which is performed by an ophthalmologist.

-- Ptosis — a dropping eyelid can cause discomfort and affect the patient’s sight.
+- Ptosis — a drooping eyelid can cause discomfort and affect the patient’s sight.
 The condition is resolved through a minimally invasive surgical procedure.

 - Diabetic retinopathy — diabetes can have an impact on the nervous and cardiovascular systems and elevated glucose levels may damage the retina or the optic nerve.
 There are numerous treatment methods available to reduce the effects of the damage and to prevent further deterioration from occurring.